Ginox01/JobSearch/README.md

 ## How it works

-The homepage presents a form that you can insert the dates and call the API.
+The homepage presents a form where you can insert the dates and call the API.
 Once that you call the API it appears a table that display all the results , You can see more details by clicking the apposite button , furthermore , you can navigate to the company information by clicking the company name in the table.

 ## URL Project